Why, hello, sweet buttercup! 🙂

 Or you feel you simply can’t start without the inspiration, you know, the I’m-not-in-the-creative-mood-at-the-moment, so you’re waiting for it to come.

 Well, if you wait for the stars to be perfectly aligned (aka “the right moment”) so you could start working on what you had in mind, chances are you could wait for a long time.

 The only thing you’ll be getting from it is spending the time.

 Not what you had in mind, I guess?

 Oh, and one more thing to add – does it look to you like procrastination has something to do with it?

 Your next action

-Hopefully, sooner than later, you’ll pick up with it and things will get easier.
+Hopefully, sooner than later, things will get easier.

-Even if the beginning wasn’t stellar enough (according to your criteria, at least), you can always go back on it at a later time and polish it up.
+Even if the beginning wasn’t stellar enough (according to your criteria, at least), you can always go back to it at a later time and polish it up.

 To combat any reason which might cause you to procrastinate, visit What Is Procrastination Whispering To You?
 Plus Quick Action Tips To Snap Out Of It and finish this battle as a winner.